-The Communities and Partnerships Team works with and supports communities in the Borders on:
+The Communities and Partnership Team works with and supports communities in the Borders on:

 - community benefits